-- Due: Friday September 30th at 6:00 PM - The topic for the assignment will be economic growth.
-It will require you to do some simple calculations with data and write up a few paragraphs about what the data tells you. - You will be required to submit your assignment to Turnitin. - Late assignments without an approved academic accommodation will be subject to a late penalty of 20% per day (Including weekends and holidays). - Midterm Exams [40%=20% x 2] - Midterm #1: In class on Monday October 17th [Tentative] - Midterm #2: In class on Monday November 14th [Tentative] - Each midterm exam will include all the material covered up to that point. - Each midterm exam will be a 1 hour and 30-minute exam. - Missed midterm exams without an approved academic accommodation will be given a mark of zero. - If there has been an approved academic accommodation: - The weight of a single missed midterm exam will be split evenly between the other midterm exam and the final exam, so the one completed midterm exam will be worth 30% of your grade and the final will be worth 45% - The weight of two missed midterm exams will be transferred to the final exam, so the final will be worth 75% of your grade
+- o Due: Friday October 4th at 6:00 PM - The topic for the assignment will be economic growth.
+It will require you to do some simple calculations with data and write up a few paragraphs about what the data tells you. - You will be required to submit your assignment to Turnitin. - Late assignments without an approved academic consideration or a selfattestation will be subject to a late penalty of 10% per day (Including weekends and holidays).

+• Midterm Exams [40%=20% x 2]

+- o Midterm #1: In class on Monday October 21th [Tentative] - o Midterm #2: In class on Monday November 11th [Tentative] - o Each midterm exam will include all the material covered up to that point. - o Each midterm exam will be a 1 hour and 30-minute exam. - Missed midterm exams without an approved academic accommodation or selfattestation will be given a mark of zero. - o If there has been an approved academic accommodation or self-attestation: - The weight of a single missed midterm exam will be split evenly between the other midterm exam and the final exam, so the one completed midterm exam will be worth 30% of your grade and the final will be worth 45% - The weight of two missed midterm exams will be transferred to the final exam, so the final will be worth 75% of your grade